tobek/laminae/notes.md

     - "It is not a case of choosing those [faces] that, to the best of one's judgment, are really the prettiest, nor even those that average opinion genuinely thinks the prettiest.
 We have reached the third degree where we devote our intelligences to anticipating what average opinion expects the average opinion to be.
 And there are some, I believe, who practice the fourth, fifth and higher degrees."
 - Pantropy: modifying being to suit its environment (opposite of terraforming)
 - Apophatic theology ("attempts to approach God, the Divine, by negation, to speak only in terms of what may not be said about the perfect goodness that is God") vs. cataphatic theology (the opposite, using positive definitions) XXD
-- <https://en.wikipedia.org/wiki/Dulness> - "the goddess who presides over Alexander Pope's The Dunciad ... the daughter Chaos and "eternal Night," and her mission is to convert all the world to stupidity ("To hatch a new Saturnian age, of Lead")" (maybe CNP)
+- <https://en.wikipedia.org/wiki/Dulness> - "the goddess who presides over Alexander Pope's The Dunciad ... the daughter Chaos and "eternal Night," and her mission is to convert all the world to stupidity ("To hatch a new Saturnian age, of Lead")" (maybe CNP, NEP, NED, LED)
 - A place where no one experiences boredom.
-LND or LEC LEP LED or CGP
+LND or LEP LED or CGP
     - boredom is required for creativity
     - "Consider the incredibly important human value of "boredom" - our desire not to do "the same thing" over and over and over again.
 You can imagine a mind that contained almost the whole specification of human value, almost all the morals and metamorals, but left out just this one thing ... and so it spent until the end of time, and until the farthest reaches of its light cone, replaying a single highly optimized experience, over and over and over again." --- <http://www.lesswrong.com/posts/GNnHHmm8EzePmKzPk/value-is-fragile>
     - blaise pascal: "we seek rest in a struggle against some obstacles.
 And when we have overcome these, rest proves unbearable because of the boredom it produces""